I collect dinnerware and serveware and enjoy passing on my knowledge of these lovely pieces!

-Kate Spade New York has a line of dinnerware sets that are made in North Carolina.
-These sets have a signature sophistication to them.
-The Kate Spade New York Library Lane set is white and accented with delicate rings of black and real platinum.
+Kate Spade New York has a line of dinnerware sets that are factory made in North Carolina.
+These sets have a signature simplicity and sophistication to them.
+The Kate Spade New York Library Lane set is white and accented with delicate rings of dark grey and real platinum.
 This set is ideal if you like a minimally fussy and modern-looking set of china that will match just about any décor.

 Included in the set are a dinner plate, salad plate, bread plate, saucer, and a mug.
 This Kate Spade set is dishwasher-safe.

-The Library Lane dinnerware set also has availbale matching sugar and creamer, oval platter, wine glasses, and serving bowl options available.
+The Library Lane dinnerware set also has available matching sugar and creamer, oval platter, wine glasses, and serving bowl options available to complete your table.

 Corelle American Manufactured Set